ebd622/docs/IntelijIdea_conf_2025/README.md

 #### Day2: Sudo, Make Me a Sandwich!"
 [10:17](https://www.youtube.com/live/qg6tj8Tf36E?t=617s) – "Sudo, Make Me a Sandwich!" – Live Coding With Agentic AI in IntelliJ IDEA by Anton Arhipov
+* Levels of AI assistance (from Min to Max)
+  * Minimal AI-assisted completion: I know what I am doing let me do it myself
 * Vibe Coding [15:08]

 #### Day2: OOP vs. DOP: Which One to Choose?